 We believe it is our responsibility to build and operate projects in ways that respect the environment.
 By collaborating with local community leaders and environmental experts, we ensure that the work we do preserves natural habitats and species for future generations.

 Electricity generation can require an abundance of water, especially for facilities located in arid desert regions.
 That's one reason why we use solar panel technology that doesn't use water to generate electricity.
-And why our natural gas-fueled power plants employ water-saving technologies.

 We reduce the impact on sensitive habitats by strategically choosing the right locations for development.
 Our solar projects are built on previously disturbed land or in designated energy zones.
 And all are sited near existing major transmission lines.